 What Streaming Service has the best Video Quality?

 Stan needs a minimum connection of 2Mb/s for streaming.
 For buffer-free viewing, they recommend a 3Mb/s connection for standard definition.
 At 1080p, subscribers need a minimum broadband connection of 7.5Mb/s for buffer-free HD display, while those streaming at 4K will want a connection capable of at least 15Mb/s.

 Netflix adjusts streaming quality based on the connection available.
 It also depends on the subscription package – more on that below.
 The minimum recommended broadband speed is 1.5Mb/s for standard definition.
-This moves up to 25Mb/s for subscribers making use of 4K streaming.
+This moves up to 15Mb/s for subscribers making use of 4K streaming.

 All in all, both TV streaming offers are pretty appealing.
 But if you still want more, you can check out the table below!